-Inputs Process Assumptions GDT fee schedule.
+Inputs Process Assumptions Inputs GDT fee schedule.
 NMPB sales volumes.
 Estimated cost of maintaining 9 in-market hubs for customer service.
-Determine the aggregate direct GDT fee that would be payable by the NMPB with respect to the proportion of its sales assumed to be undertaken on GDT.
-Determine by reference to corresponding Fonterra costs the costs that would be incurred by the NMPB if it maintained an That the NMPB would be able to participate on GDT and would face an equivalent fee schedule to other third- party sellers.
-That the provisions for in- market resourcing and for NZ
+Estimated cost of sales-related NZ costs not provided for elsewhere in the model (including IT, Determine the aggregate direct GDT fee that would be payable by the NMPB with respect to the proportion of its sales assumed to be undertaken on GDT.
+Determine by reference to corresponding Fonterra costs the costs that would be incurred by the NMPB if it maintained an offshore sales network and the associated NZ support implied by the That the NMPB would be able to participate on GDT and would face an equivalent fee schedule to other third-party sellers.
+That the provisions for inmarket resourcing and for NZ sales-related costs are appropriate given the demurrage, letter of credit management and a provision for bad debts). volume of sales assumed to be undertaken through channels other than GDT. assumptions re volumes sold on GDT and volumes sold through the relevant off-GDT channels.